-Also, in 2010, Diane won a coveted George Foster Personal Peabody Award.
+Also in 2010, Diane won a coveted George Foster Peabody Personal Award.
 The Peabodys, the oldest awards in broadcasting, are considered among the most prestigious and selective prizes in electronic media.
-Personal Peabody Awards are not given annually, and previous winners include Walter Cronkite, Bill Moyers, Oprah Winfrey, Bob Hope and others.
-The award honors Diane Rehm's more than 30 years in public broadcasting as host of The Diane Rehm Show, calling the program the “gold standard in civic, civil discourse.”
+Personal Peabody Awards are not given annually; previous winners include Walter Cronkite, Bill Moyers, Oprah Winfrey and Bob Hope, among others.
+The award honors Diane’s more than 35 years in public broadcasting as host of The Diane Rehm Show, calling the program the “gold standard in civic, civil discourse.”

 In 2007 and 2008, the show placed among the top 10 most powerful public radio programs, based on its ability to draw listeners to public radio.
 It is the only live call-in talk show on the list.

 The Diane Rehm Show is produced at WAMU 88.5 and distributed by NPR, NPR Worldwide, SIRIUS XM satellite radio and the Armed Forces Network.
 Here is a list of public radio stations that broadcast the show.